frimps-astro/frimps-astro.github.io/BENCHMARKING.md

 Treeset does have a high throughput because it constantly maintains an order of its items.
 In cases where we need to sort in a particular order (ascending or descending), the list of items would only have to be reversed.

 ### Conclusion on Results
-From the results it is evident that the performance of these sets is in the order Hashet > LinkedHashset > Treeset.
+From the results it is evident that the performance of these sets is in the order Hashset > LinkedHashset > Treeset.

-But the choice for any of these datastructures depends on what the goal is: Hashset if you need no order of items, LinkedHashset if you want to maintain the order of insertion and Tree if you want items in a particular order.
+But the choice to use any of these datastructures depends on what the goal is: Hashset; if you need no order of items, LinkedHashset; if you want to maintain the order of insertion and Treeset if you want items in a particular order.

 In terms of memory requirement, Hashset requires less memory because it only uses a hashmap to store its items while a LinkedHashset uses hashmap and also maintains insertion order hence more memory required.
 Tree uses more memory than the other two because it uses the treemap and also an ordering comparator.